RVCC-IDMX/about-me-Maxro2005/README.md

 - #EBE800: This color was used for the background of the website.
 - #5A2899: This color was the main font color and was also used for the dropcaps and contact submit button border.
-- #9453E5: This color was the main border color and was also used for the hero and footer text as well as the form legend and button backgrounds.
+- #9453E5: This color was the main border color and was also used for the background of the hero and footer as well as the form legend and button backgrounds.
-- #4D4B05: This color was the background for the hero and footer.
+- White: I used white for the color of the text inside darker elements for better contrast.

 ## Citations